 4. Time required to reach Advanced Goal

 Are you starting this activity?
 Submit an Implementation Proposal form.

 Have you completed this activity?
 Submit an Implementation Credit form.

 Developing a Neighborhood Outreach Plan helps residents promote events and initiatives and encourages participation and collaboration.
 A Neighborhood Outreach Plan should include:

 2. Outreach channels to be used and/or created (ex. mailings, door-to-door, social media, websites, etc.)

 3. A primary contact for each outreach channel.

 Before you fill out the online form to submit your Neighborhood Outreach Plan, we highly recommend you meet as a group to discuss all the outreach channels you have or would like to have, information about each channel (web addresses, frequency of use, etc.), and who the main contact is for each.
-Use this example Neighborhood Outreach Plan to make filling out the online form a breeze!
+Use this example Neighborhood Outreach Plan or this Outreach Plan Template to make filling out the online form a breeze!

 Ready to submit or update your plan?
 Submit or update your Neighborhood Outreach Plan.